gavieira/dotfiles/README.md

 sudo pacman -Syu zsh tmux vim && chsh -s (which zsh)
 ```

-There are other dependencies (python3, fc-cache and bash for instance), but they are probably already installed in your system.
+There are other dependencies (python3, fc-cache, xclip and xsel for instance), but they are probably already installed in your system.

 ## Installation